Skip to contents

 #> [1] 25 75

 The data are simulated cis-QTL coverage on a power-of-two grid (n = 574, p = 100, T = 128).
-The genotype matrix is the real LD scaffold from susieR::N3finemapping$X[, 1:100].
+The genotype matrix is the LD scaffold from susieR::N3finemapping$X[, 1:100].
 Two causal SNPs at positions 25 and 75 carry smooth random per-position effects sampled from the IBSS wavelet prior, the same prior class fSuSiE assumes.
-The example is assay-agnostic: the per-position response could be RNA-seq exon-body coverage, ATAC-seq peak coverage, WGBS / ChIP-seq read counts on a window, or any per-position coverage / read-count assay.
+The setup is assay-agnostic: the per-position response could be RNA-seq exon-body coverage, ATAC-seq peak coverage, or WGBS / ChIP-seq read counts on a window.

 plot(coverage_example$causal_betas[1L, ], type = "l",